amplication/docs/docs/getting-started/relations.md

 ---
 id: relations
-title: Relations
+title: How To Set Entity Relations
-sidebar_label: Entity Relations
+sidebar_label: How To Set Entity Relations
 slug: /relations
 ---

-# Entity Relations
+# How To Set Entity Relations

 Entities in Amplication can have relations to other entities.
 For example, there is a relation between a **task** and a **project**, where a project can be related to many tasks, and a task can be related to a single project.

-## General
+## Entity Relations Explained

 Usually, at the database level, a relation is described using a Foreign Key field on one table that references a Primary Key on another table.
 In Amplication a relation between entities is described using a named field on both sides of the relation.
 It is made to allow easy navigation from one side of the relation to the other, especially in graphQL queries.